jasperwelgemoed/jasperwelgemoed.github.io/_projects/GANComputerVisionProject/index.md

 ### 2. Style Extraction with StyleGAN

 We then used **StyleGAN**, a powerful GAN architecture that generates images progressively through multiple layers.
 It leverages a latent style vector to control high- and low-level features such as letter shape, stroke thickness, and curvature.
-Using StyleGAN, we combined the latent vectors ($w$) of two samples to mix different handwriting styles—e.g., taking the structure from one and stroke style from another.
+Using StyleGAN, we combined the latent vectors (**W**) of two samples to mix different handwriting styles—e.g., taking the structure from one and stroke style from another.

 <div style="display: flex; gap: 10px; justify-content: center; align-items: flex-start;">